 According to the National Institute for Drug Abuse, most addicted people need a minimum of three months of treatment.
 Studies also show that longer treatment periods correlate with better outcomes for the patients.
 Recovery often involves periods of relapse, which indicate a need for more treatment or for adjustments to the types of treatment being given.
 Because patients often try to leave their treatment programs before they’re completed, effective programs offer incentives and strategies to keep patients in treatment.

 Medications Are a Vital Element of Effective Programs within Treatment

-Many addicts are helped during detox, rehab, and recovery by drugs designed specifically to help wean them away from the substances they’re addicted to.
+Many addicts are helped during our detox programs Florida rehab visit and recovery by drugs designed specifically to help wean them away from the substances they’re addicted to.
 According to Dr. Bankole Johnson, a neuroscience professor at the University of Virginia’s medical school, trying to treat addiction using psychological therapies alone is like trying to treat diabetes without using insulin.